 Not that I recall ever being told.
 Not that I even know who I am or how I’ve come to be lying in the street with such ridiculous hair.
 The only thing obvious to me is the superhero’s identity.

 One powerful hand grabs a hunk of my collar and drags me across the floor.
 How far we proceed, I cannot determine, for my groggy brain is yet to awaken fully.
-I am hauled into an alley where there sits a panel of two middle-aged black men in curious, almost royal garb.
+I am hauled into an alley where there sits a panel of two middle-aged Black men in curious, almost royal garb.
 If the Black Panther is the ultimate African superhero, then these surely are his tribesmen, sage chiefs selected to provide counsel or intelligence of some sort.
 I am thinking, strange locale for a secret meeting of such extravagantly-attired crime fighters, but okay.
-A third man, much younger, walks in.
+A third man, much younger, walks up.
 Very handsome, he has the air of someone who’s extremely smart—genius maybe—and is completely aware of it.
 In short, he wears arrogance as a second, complimentary cape to the grand one he already has on.
 I get barely a once-over by this fella before he begins spewing facts about me, looking to my captor for any contest to his discernment.

 “Twenty-eight.”
 A nod from the big guy.